CristianVellio/github-readme-activity-graph/README.md

 </p>
 </a>
 <h3 align="center"><a href="https://jb.gg/OpenSourceSupport">Supported by JetBrains</a></h3>
-A dynamically generated activity graph to show your GitHub activities of last 31 days.
+A dynamically generated activity graph to show your GitHub activities of last 31 days..

 ### ⚠️ NOTICE: DEPLOYMENT MOVED ⚠️